-- Panic. - Focus too much on the product as the PP and PJ are more important - Go into too many details in your report because you will lose valuable space for the word count - Always trust your supervisor (get some other advice from other professionals as well and use them as your resource) - Forget to cite ALL your useful sources - Forget to put all your interviews into the appendix - Start your research too late - Start ANYTHING too late (trust us, just DON'T)

-because you might be left with shortage of time to get

-your supervisor (make sure you don't have any doubts

-y source for research (We really mean it, interviews will information from the Internet)

-- DO NOT COPY SOMEBODY ELSE'S WORK - Wait until your supervisor warns you about meetings.
-Remember, it's YOUR job to schedule meetings with your supervisor - Be too specific, try to be more straight-forward Don't worry, it will be understandable that you understand the topic - However, don't be too general - Write in cliches.
+- Panic. - Focus too much on the product as the PP and PJ are more important - Go into too many details in your report because you will lose valuable space for the word - Always trust your supervisor (get some other advice from other professionals as well and use them as your resource) - Forget to cite ALL your useful sources - Forget to put all your interviews into the appendix - Start your research too late - Start ANYTHING too late (trust us, just DON'T) - Change your ideas after deciding because you might be left with shortage of time to get your work done - Be shy to ask frequent questions your supervisor (make sure you don't have any doubts about your project) - Use only the Internet as your only source for research (We really mean it, interviews will help you out a lot more than just information from the Internet) - DO NOT COPY SOMEBODY ELSE'S WORK - Wait until your supervisor warns you about meetings.
+Remember, it's YOUR job to schedule meetings with your supervisor - Be too specific, try to be more straight-forward Don't worry, it will be understandable that you understand the topic - However, don't be too general - Write in clichs.
 In other words, ask yourself if each and every sentence in your draft reflects some thought, fact, reflection or experience that would help you further explain your topic